Vilvoorde Renault Factory: Boom years

-At the start of the 1960s the old Dauphinoise was finally taken out of production, to be replaced on the Belgian production line by the much more modern Renault R4 (later rebranded as the Renault 4).
+At the start of the 1960s, the old Dauphinoise was finally taken out of production, to be replaced on the Belgian production line by the much more modern Renault R4 (later rebranded as the Renault 4).
 In 1962, Renault installed a third production line which was used to assemble the Rambler-Renault Classic.
 This arrangement was one of a huge campaign led by the international marketing manager of American Motors (AMC), Roy D. Chapin Jr. during the 1960s to expand AMC's international operations.
 (This arrangement would have lasting consequences decades later when AMC was ultimately acquired by Renault in the late 1970s.)
 In 1967, the Classic was replaced at the Vilvoorde plant with the Rambler-Renault Rebel.
 In volume terms, however, the Renault designed models outnumbered the Rambler designs, with overall production in the late 1960s, running at around 100,000 cars annually.
 By that time, the Dauphine had been taken out of production, to be replaced on the Vilvoorde lines with the Renault 6.

-1967 was the last year of Rambler production and the Rambler line at the factory was repurposed for production of the Renault R12.
+Production of Ramblers ceased in 1967, and the Rambler line at the factory was repurposed for production of the Renault R12.

 The 1973 oil crisis triggered large fuel price rises which gave Renault, with a range of relatively small and economical cars, an enormous competitive advantage.
 The Renault 12 remained in production until 1976, to be replaced in the Belgian assembled range by the Renault 14.

-During the 1980s output was dominated by smaller models, including the Renault 5 Turbo.
+During the 1980s, output was dominated by smaller models, including the Renault 5 Turbo.
 A mid-sized model returned to Vilvoorde in 1986 with the arrival of the Renault 21.
 Other models produced at Renault's Belgian plant in the 1990s included the small Clio and the compact Mégane models.